-As of September 30, 2010, JVS adopted a formal investment and spending policy.
+JVS has a formal investment and spending policy.
 JVS invests its investment portfolio and allocates the related earnings for expenditure in accordance with the total return concept.
 A distribution of investment return that is independent of cash yield and appreciation of investments earned during the year is provided for program support.
 JVS's spending policy is designed to stabilize annual spending levels and to preserve the real value of the investment portfolio over time.
-The spending policy for 2013 and 2012 is equal to 4.5% and 5%, respectively, based on a 16 quarter rolling average of the investment market value.
+The spending policy for 2014 and 2013 is equal to 4% and 4.5%, respectively, based on a 16 quarter rolling average of the investment market value.